Widening access to Medicine at Manchester

 In Manchester, we realise that our WP work does not end with you getting into medical school.

-With this in mind, we have developed a mentoring programme to improve the learning environment for those from WP backgrounds.
+With this in mind, we have developed resources and a WP peer mentoring programme to improve the learning environment for those from WP backgrounds.
+You will be invited to join the scheme when you join.

 Working with other medical schools

-The Manchester WP team are the founders of the National Medical Schools Widening Participation Forum, a collaborative organisation of over 20 medical schools, UCAT and voluntary organisations that began in 2015.
+The Manchester WP team are the founders of the National Medical Schools Widening Participation Forum, a collaborative organisation of 39 medical schools, UCAT and voluntary organisations that began in 2015.

-The National Forum aims to improve access to and experience in medical school, for students from WP backgrounds.
+The National Forum aims to improve access to and experiences in medical school for students from WP backgrounds.

-Follow us on Twitter for more information: @NMS_WP_Forum
+Follow us on X for more information: @NMS_WP_Forum

-The current chair is Dr Clare Ray at University of Birmingham Medical School, and there are teams committed to student access, student success and progression, and research.
-We also have a strong medical student team.
+The current chair is Professor Nana Sartania at University of Glasgow Medical School, and there are teams committed to student access, student success and progression, and research.
+We also have a strong medical student team, who deliver an annual conference for staff and students.

 We would encourage you to consider Manchester.
 Both the city and the University are proud of their diversity, and the opportunities they offer for everyone.

-GP, Clinical Senior Lecturer and Academic Lead for Widening Participation, University of Manchester Medical School
+Dr Enam Haque (GP, Clinical Senior Lecturer and Academic Co-Lead for Widening Participation, University of Manchester Medical School)